yhao18/Angular--LotteryApp/README.md

 5. After selecting 5 lottery numbers, placing a bet amount and pressing the CASH button, the cashier prompted with a customized modal, then enter the customer’s payment, via the keypad.
 Then the app would automatically calculate and display the customer’s change.

+Link to the app published on Netlify: https://gentle-bienenstitch-9103be.netlify.app/home

 ## Rules to Run the project
 1. Create an empty folder and attach it to your workspace area in VS Code
 1. Open terminal